zuixjs/cdnjs/CONTRIBUTING.md

 &hellip;where `x.y.z` is the library version number, extracted from the `package.json` on npmjs.

+### 2.4 Updating `package.json` with auto-update information

+When you locate a cdnjs library with a corresponding npmjs presence, the relevant `package.json` should be updated.

+-Refer to 5.* below for instructions on forking, updating and committing changes to cdnjs.-

+Coming soon - please refer to `README.md`.

 ## 3. Update existing library with new version

 Coming soon - please refer to `README.md`.